Machinae Supremacy: Phantom Shadow: 2014–2015

 On 14 March 2014, Robert Stjärnström announced that the "release [of the new album] won't be until August."
 The new album, titled Phantom Shadow, was released on 22 August 2014.

 On 9 September 2015, Machinae Supremacy announced on their Facebook page that they would have to cancel shows on the rest of their tour in Germany and the UK.
 Stating that "On the morning of September 5th our bus driver Stefan, Gordon's [Gerdin] father, suffered a stroke while driving between Turku to Tampere, Finland".
 Whilst no one was hurt in the highway collision, the driver was rushed to hospital, and they played three further shows before announcing that the rest of the tour would not go ahead.

-Into the Night World: 2016–present
+Into the Night World: 2016–2021

 The seventh studio album of Machinae Supremacy, Into the Night World, was released on 16 December 2016 independently on the band's own label, Hubnester Records.

+Singles and Machinae Supremacy: 2021–present

+In 2021, the band released the singles "Empire of Steel" (a cover of the same song by Essenger), "Pendulum", and "We Are The Ones Who Will Change The World".
+Later, in 2023 they also released the song "Warriors, Pt.
+1 (Final Stage)".

+On 1 December 2025, Machinae Supremacy announced their eight studio album, the self-titled Machinae Supremacy.
+It was released on 6 March 2026 and featured several of the tracks previously released as singles along with new material.